fkooman/php-saml-sp/README.md

 - Supports multiple IdP certificates for key rollover
 - Allow specifying `AuthnContextClassRef` as part of the `AuthnRequest`
 - No dependency on `robrichards/xmlseclibs`
-- Serializes `eduPersonTargetedID` as `idpEntityId!spEntityId!persistentId`
+- Serializes `eduPersonTargetedID` as `idpEntityId!spEntityId!persistentId`,
-  like Shibboleth;
+  just like Shibboleth;
+- Only supports `urn:oid` SAML attributes, ignores the rest
-- Verify "scope" of attributes based on `<shibmd:Scope>` metadata element iff metadata contains this element
+- Verify "scope" of attributes based on `<shibmd:Scope>` metadata element when the IdP metadata contains this element
+  - Silently removes the attribute (value) when scope does not match
+- Converts `urn:oid` attribute names to "friendly" names for use by applications
 - Validates XML schema(s) when processing XML protocol messages
 - Tested with IdPs:
   - [simpleSAMLphp](https://simplesamlphp.org/)